Betty David

 Betty David (1938 – August 31, 2007) was a Native American fashion designer renowned for her handmade coats and leather goods.

 David was born in Nespelem, Washington; she attended the University of Oregon and Marylhurst College.
 She was enrolled as a member of the Spokane Tribe of Indians, Wellpinit, Washington.

 In the 1970s, she received a shearling coat as a gift and decided she could design a better one.
 She first began selling her hand-sewn coats decorated with painted designs in, in David's own words, "Northwest Coast Indian style," at the Santa Fe Art Market.
+She had a loft studio in Seattle's Pioneer Square and had a traveling trunk show.
 She later sold her work at galleries in Spokane and New York City and received attention in major publications.

-Her work was acquired by the Heard Museum in Phoenix, Arizona, the Mitchell Museum of the American Indian in Evanston, Illinois and the Smithsonian National Museum of the American Indian.
+Her work was acquired by the Heard Museum in Phoenix, Arizona, the Gichigamiin Indigenous Nations Museum in Evanston, Illinois and the Smithsonian National Museum of the American Indian.

-David described her designs as bridging the divide between nature and abstraction: "'I’m inspired by animals and parts of animals, but I’m not trying to make critters.
-They’re abstract ...
-It’s a new totem pole look.'"
+David described her designs as bridging the divide between nature and abstraction: "'I'm inspired by animals and parts of animals, but I'm not trying to make critters.
+They're abstract ...
+It's a new totem pole look.'"